ll7/paf22/README.md

 b5 run
 ```

-More available b5 commands are documented [here](./doc/general/03_commands.md).
+More available b5 commands are documented [here](./doc/01_general/03_commands.md).

 ## Development

 If you contribute to this project please read the guidelines first.
-They can be found [here](./doc/developement/01_overview.md).
+They can be found [here](./doc/02_development/Readme.md).

+## Research

+The research of existing projects we did can be found [here](./doc/03_research/Readme.md).